qis-unipr/qsip-practical-anonymity/README.md

 [1] A. Unnikrishnan, I. J. MacFarlane, R. Yi, E. Diamanti, D. Markham, I. Kerenidis: "Anonymity for practical quantum networks".
 Physical Review Letters, volume 122, 24, 2018

-## Simulation of the anonimity protocol
+## Simulation of the anonymity protocol
-First of all, in order to simulate the anonimity network, we need to create a file where we specify the small rotations to apply to qubits in order to reach a certain fidelity.
+First of all, in order to simulate the anonymity network, we need to create a file where we specify the small rotations to apply to qubits in order to reach a certain fidelity.
 In fact SimulaQron does not allow to simulate complex noisy states.
 So we have to run the following command:

 ```